 Even with these challenges, I feel positive about the future due to the increased interest in the work we black entrepreneurs are doing and an increased awareness.
 I think that’s where we’ll see a lot of change in the next few years with more people gaining an interest and desire to support the work we’re doing.

 Why do you think it’s important for people to support small business?

 I love that question!
 I advocate for local small businesses because I believe they make a difference where it matters most – in our communities.
 When you support a small business, you’re supporting a person, you’re supporting a family, and you’re supporting your community.

 One of my favourite quote is: ‘We cannot do great things, but we can do small things with great love’ and I think that really speaks to supporting small businesses.
 Literally, it’s a small gesture but you’re doing it in an area where it matters most.
 Ultimately, that’s what brings the great changes we want to see.

 Here to Help

-No matter what stage of your business journey you’re at, Small Business BC has the resources you need to succeed in 2021.
+No matter what stage of your business journey you’re at, Small Business BC has the resources you need to succeed.
 Check out our range of business webinars, our Talk to an Expert Advisories, or browse our selection of business articles.